fegicochen/Guitar-Tabs-Player/README.md

 As a user, I want to be able to save the tabs to file. (if I so choose)

 As a user, I want to be able to load the tabs from file. (if I so choose)

+# Instructions for Grader
+- You can add a GuitarNote to the Tablature by clicking the Add Note button and entering a pitch

+- You can remove a GuitarNote from the Tablature by clicking the Remove Note button

+- You can locate my visual component by clicking the Play Notes button

+- You can save the state of my application by clicking the Save Notes button

+- You can reload the state of my application by clicking the Load Notes button